montaan/montaan/TASKS.md

     [] Highlight found search token
     [] Pull and display line snippet context somehow

+# Commits
+    [] Add a button to toggle commits view
+    [] Click on author to show commits by that author [] Click on commit to show files touched by commit

 # Performance
-    [] Pipeline text model creation to avoid frame stutter (probably coming from shader compile / geometry creation) [] Handle unlimited number of lines by rendering only a portion
+    [] Pipeline text model creation to avoid frame stutter (probably coming from shader compile / geometry creation) [] Handle unlimited number of lines by rendering only a portion [] Handle a million commits somehow

 # Visualization
     [] Different representation for zoomed-out-text (solid lines minimap)